The image at top, showing a campfire under the Milky Way, is a classic from 2014. It’s by Ben Coffman Photography in Oregon. He wrote:

 Gazing into it, we’re really looking edgewise into the thin plane of our own galaxy:

-In the image directly above – comprising all 360 degrees of the galaxy as seen from our earthly vantage point – note that the galaxy is brightest at its center, where most of the stars and a 4-million-solar-mass black hole reside.
+In the image directly above – showing all 360 degrees of the galaxy as seen from our earthly vantage point – note that the galaxy is brightest at its center, where most of the stars and a 4-million-solar-mass black hole reside.
 This image shows stars down to 11th magnitude – fainter than the eye alone can see.

 If you’re standing under a clear, dark night sky, you’ll see the Milky Way clearly as a band of stars stretched across the sky on late summer evenings.
+Visit EarthSky’s Best Places to Stargaze page to find a dark location near you, worldwide.

 The band of the Milky Way is tough to see unless you’re far from the artificial lights of the city and you’re looking on a night when the moon is down.